cloudant-labs/graphdb-slate/source/includes/basics/_index.md

 Cloudant Local provides you with the same basic capabilities as the full Cloudant single-tenant offering, but hosted within your own data center installation.
-The local nature means that some characteristics are distinctive to Cloudant Local.
-In particular, replication is only meaningful within your organizational installation, not to other external installations.

 A more detailed overview of Cloudant Local is <a href="http://www-01.ibm.com/support/knowledgecenter/SSTPQH_1.0.0/com.ibm.cloudant.local.install.doc/topics/clinstall_cloudant_local_overview.html?lang=en-us" target="_blank">available</a>.